laravel/docs/cashier-paddle.md

         //
     }

-To resume a paused a subscription, call the `unpause` method on the user's subscription:
+To resume a paused a subscription, you may call the `unpause` method on the user's subscription:

     $user->subscription('default')->unpause();